project-jue/jue/docs/jue_world/JUE_03_Evaluation.md

 Jue-World Compiler/Evaluator: Deterministic.
 Given the same Jue source, it produces the same Core-World translation and Physics bytecode.

-Physics Layer VM: Deterministic Execution Core.
+Physics-World VM: Deterministic Execution Core.
 The VM's instruction cycle, memory allocation (using a deterministic arena/seed), and scheduler are fully deterministic.
 Concurrency is achieved via cooperative multitasking or deterministic time-slicing (e.g., every agent gets N instructions in a fixed round-robin).
 There is no true parallelism within the VM.

 The Source of Non-Determinism: A single, explicit Event Stream.
 All external inputs (sensor data, user commands, network packets) are placed onto this stream by a separate, non-deterministic host interface.
 The order of events on this stream is the only non-deterministic input to the otherwise deterministic VM.